Chic Stone: Later career

-In the late 1970s and 1980s, Stone began a long association with Archie Comics, including its Red Circle and Archie Adventure Series superhero lines.
+In 1976, Stone began a long association with Archie Comics, including its Red Circle and Archie Adventure Series superhero lines.
 This work includes a story written by future Marvel editor-in-chief Tom DeFalco in Archie's Super Hero Special #2 (Aug.
 1979), and Stone's inking of fellow Silver Age veteran Dick Ayers on a Black Hood story in Blue Ribbon Comics #11 (Aug.
 1984).
-Stone also worked on the regular Archie teen-humor line.
+Stone also worked on the regular Archie teen humor line.

 Stone was inking for Marvel as late as The A-Team #1 (March 1984).
 In the early 1990s, he drew commissioned art in Silver Age Kirby-Stone style for sales through dealers.